All Episodes

 Yeah, bro.

-So all I ask guys is you guys like the video.
+So all I ask, guys, is you guys like the video.

-We got 1600, y'all in here, man.
+We got 1600 y'all in here, man.

 So just show some love.

-Alyssa Brown, two bucks, appreciate that.
+Alyssa Brown, two bucks.

 Awesome, bro.

-Watch this stuff because let's be honest, this is American criminal justice.
+Because let's be honest, this is American criminal justice.

-Show you how the court system works, law enforcement, how investigations are done, uh, and just give you guys a real deep insight into the law enforcement world.
+Show you how the court system works, law enforcement, how investigations are done, and just give you guys a real deep insight into the law enforcement world.

-That's why I'm so diversified and make sure to give y'all different types of stuff.
+I make sure to give y'all different types of stuff.

 I cover national security with spies and shit.